 w0=hdρd-ρfρc-ρi

 Where, hd is the height of the dike, ρd is the density of the solidified dike, ρf is the density of the fluid magma filling the dike, ρc is the density of the compensating lower crustal or mantle material that flows in response to lateral load variations, and ρi is the density of the volcanic or sedimentary material infilling the depression produced by the load of the dike.
 The fluid magma filled dike is assumed to rise so that it is in local isostatic equilibrium.
 For simplicity, in the analytic model, the upper crust is taken to have an initial thickness of hd and have the same density ρf as the fluid magma in the dike.
 This insures that the dike rises to the level of the initial top of the crust.
-The horizontal scale of bending of the model flows depends on the flexure parameter , and for a thin elastic plate this is proportional to Te34 where Te is the effective elastic plate thickness.
+The horizontal scale of bending of the model SDRs depends on the flexure parameter , and for a thin elastic plate this is proportional to Te34 where Te is the effective elastic plate thickness.

 The analytic description of magmatic loading produces model geometries that are similar to real SDR packages.
 To relate real SDR geometry to the effective elastic thickness of this model we define three simple and potentially observable parameters.
 First, we define Xf as the horizontal distance between the tip of the last deposited lava infill and the first place where the dike-lava interface is flat (Figure 2, 3a).
 As derived in the Supplement this distance is πα⁄2.
 It may be difficult to accurately determine in data either the place of the last axis of diking before seafloor spreading or the place where the dike-lava interface becomes flat.
 Uncertainty in this horizontal position of ±0.2α (±13% of Xf) results in a Te estimation error of less than 20% (Figure 3b).